mavlink/MAVSDK-docs/en/README.md

 ## Project Status

-The MAVSDK is a robust and well-tested library that is already in use in production environments.
+The MAVSDK is a robust and well-tested library that is already being used in production environments.

-- The core C++ API has been created and is (largely) stable.
-- iOS development is supported using the [Dronecode-SDK-Swift](http://dronecode-sdk-swift.s3.eu-central-1.amazonaws.com/docs/master/index.html) library.
-- Python is supported using [MAVSDK-Python](https://github.com/mavlink/MAVSDK-Python#mavsdk-python)
+> **Note** Future compatibility is not guaranteed (the API is not "stable").

+The current status is:
+- C++ core library (2016).
+Used in production.
+- MAVSDK-Swift (2018): Used in production.
+- MAVSDK-Python (2019): First PyPi release 2019.
+- MAVSDK-Java (2019): Prototype.
+- MAVSDK-JavaScript (2019).
+Proof of concept.
-- Other cross-platform wrappers are actively being developed, and should be released soon.
+- Other cross-platform wrappers are actively being developed.

 ## Getting Started